aleessandrohr/aleessandrohr/README.md

 ## About me

-Hi, my name is Alessandro and I'm a developer who works mainly on the front-end. 👋
+hi, my name is Alessandro and i'm a front-end developer. 👋

 ### Skills